Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: General framework and Renormalized thermodynamic quantities

-For more information on calculating thermodynamic functions, we refer readers to Ref. \cite{Hohenberg1}.
-We decompose $\phi(\textbf{r})$ into its Fourier components $\phi(\textbf{q})$ as follows:

-By applying Fourier modes from Equation (17) in the Ginzburg-Landau functional without an external field, we can establish a proportional relationship between the variance of the order parameter (which represents fluctuations) and the average change of that order parameter when a parameter changes.
-This relationship is known as the fluctuation-dissipation theorem, and it can be expressed as follows:
+Having determine the fluctuations contribution at quadratic order to the free energy, it is necessary to evaluate the fluctuation contribution to some thermodynamic quantities.
+As well-known, the universality that characterizes the behavior of thermodynamic functions close to a second order phase transition appears as one of the fascinating aspects of critical phenomena in statistical mechanics~\cite{Stanley,Ma,Cardy}.
+By applying Fourier modes as presented in the appendix in the Ginzburg-Landau functional and in the absence of an external field, we can establish a proportional relationship between the variance of the order parameter (which represents fluctuations) and the average change of that order parameter when the external field changes.
+This relationship, known as the fluctuation-dissipation theorem, can be expressed as follows:

-In the absence of an external field ($h = 0$) and referring to Eq.
-(5), one can obtain the susceptibility modified by fluctuations in the following manner:
+which relates the susceptibility $\chi$ and the correlation function $C$.
+More generally, this fluctuation-response relation is valid for weak fluctuations since linear response is assumed.
+Importantly, in the absence of an external field ($h = 0$) and referring to Eq.~\eqref{eq5}, one can obtain the susceptibility modified by fluctuations in the following manner:

-the function $\chi^{-1}(T)$ depend on the dimensional and intrinsic parameters of the system.
+Importantly, the temperature -dependent inverse susceptibility function $\chi^{-1}(T)$ depend explicitly on the dimensional and intrinsic parameters of the system.
 There is a challenge when accurately evaluating certain thermodynamic quantities, such as specific heat, within the Ginzburg-Landau model.
 In some cases, it is necessary to apply the Gaussian approximation above the transition temperature.
-This approach is achieved by omitting the $|\phi|^4$-term, which is commonly linked to the neglect of scattering state contributions in Equation (6).
+This approach is achieved by omitting the $|\phi|^4$-term, which is commonly linked to the neglect of scattering state contributions in Eq.~\eqref{eq6}.
 As a result, when integrating over all fluctuation degrees of freedom, the renormalized specific heat, without considering an external field, can be factorized as follows:

 where $\tau_d = \tau + \kappa(d, T)$ is the renormalized reduced temperature.
-The (Gaussian) critical exponents $\alpha = \alpha' = 2 - d\nu$ with $\nu = 1/2$. $\xi^{\pm}$ is the coherence length of th system above (+) and below (-) the renormalized critical point.
+The (Gaussian) critical exponents $\alpha = \alpha' = 2 - d\nu$ with $\nu$ = 1/2. $\xi^{\pm}$ is the coherence length of th system above (+) and below (-) the renormalized critical point.
 The dimensional constant $\gamma_d$ is an integral quantity that arises from the Gaussian approximation and the magnitude of the ratio

 determines the sequence of fluctuations in the system, which enables the transition from classical mean-field critical behavior to fluctuation-dominated critical behavior.
 The quantity $\kappa(d, T)$ includes scattering state contributions via the parameter $\eta$, which is essential for constructing the correction term $\Omega(d, T)$.